clojurewerkz/monger.docs/articles/guides.md

 This guide covers:

+ * Storing files on GridFS from Clojure
- * Using GridFS with Monger
+ * Loading files from GridFS with Clojure